TobinTojo/Battle-Arena/README.md

 - Any Microsoft Viusal Studio

  __Instructions:__
-- First download the FinalCPT folder
+- First download the repository
 - Then Open the file FinalCPT.sln
 - After opening the Visual studio file, click the green start button on the top middle of the Visual Studio Application